Honda, Nissan aim to close merger talks in June 2025, source says

 The two companies said in March they were considering cooperation on electrification and software development.
 They agreed to conduct joint research and widened the collaboration to Mitsubishi Motors in August.

-Last month, Nissan announced a plan to cut 9,000 jobs and 20% of its global production capacity after its sales plunged in its key China and U.S. markets.
+Last month, Nissan announced a plan to cut 9,000 jobs and 20% of its global production capacity after sales plunged in the key China and U.S. markets.
 Honda also reported worse-than-expected earnings due to declining sales in China.

-Like other foreign carmakers, Honda and Nissan have lost ground in the world's biggest market China amid the rise of BYD and other local brands making electric and hybrid cars loaded with innovative software.
+Like other foreign carmakers, Honda and Nissan have lost ground in the world's biggest market China amid the rise of BYD and other local brands that make electric and hybrid cars loaded with innovative software.

+In a separate online press conference with the Foreign Correspondents Club of Japan on Monday, former Nissan Chairman Carlos Ghosn said he did not believe the Honda-Nissan alliance would be successful, saying the two automakers were not complementary.

+Ghosn is wanted as a fugitive in Japan for jumping bail and fleeing to Lebanon.
+His 2018 arrest for financial wrongdoing pitched Nissan into a crisis.

 French automaker Renault, Nissan's largest shareholder, is open in principle to a deal and would examine all the implications of a tie-up, sources have said.